 Podia also comes with additional features that let you run your online business, including hosting, product management, sales pages, email capture and an email marketing platform, messaging for live chat, coupons, and payment processing.

 Integrations: Podia integrates with a range of email service providers, payment processors, analytics tools, advertising platforms, Zapier apps, and third-party snippets.
 Learn more about our integrations here.

-Price: Pricing is $79 per month for the Shaker plan, which includes everything needed for managing an online storefront, membership, and business.
+Price: Pricing is $79 per month for the Shaker plan, which includes everything needed for managing your website, digital products, membership, and business.
 Take it for a spin yourself with this free, no-obligation trial.